Spocdoc/ace_mvc/bugs.md

   - shouldn't use the same file name for the CoffeeScript input and output (this makes the sourcemap useless)

     instead have to have a temporary .js name for each file

+    UPDATE: this seems to work now?

+# Server replies

+  - the ace server reads all its configuration files asynchronously and doesn't prevent the http server from trying to serve requests before it's added itself (so clients get 404 until the server is up)

+    preferably it should not open the server until everything is ready to serve requests (especially since it could be part of a cluster)